odoo/documentation/content/developer/reference/backend/actions.rst

         "target": "self",
     }

-will replace the current content section by the Odoo home page.
+This will replace the current content section by the Odoo home page.

 .. _reference/actions/server: